awsdocs/amazon-s3-developer-guide/doc_source/access-control-block-public-access.md

     + `aws:userid`, outside the pattern "`AROLEID:*`"
     + `s3:DataAccessPointArn`
 **Note**
 When used in a bucket policy, this value can contain a wildcard for the access point name without rendering the policy public, as long as the account id is fixed\.
 For example, allowing access to `arn:aws:s3:us-west-2:123456789012:accesspoint/*` would permit access to any access point associated with account `123456789012` in Region `us-west-2`, without rendering the bucket policy public\.
 Note that this behavior is different for access point policies\.
-For more information, see [Access Points](#access-control-block-public-access-policy-status-access-points)\.
+For more information, see [Access points](#access-control-block-public-access-policy-status-access-points)\.
     + `s3:DataAccessPointAccount`
   + Under these rules, the following example policies are considered public\.